Environment and Sustainability (ENVS) - Bachelor of Arts

 The Environment and Sustainability Program focuses on the interactions of humans and the natural environment.
 Specifically, the Program studies the structure and function of natural systems, examines how social, political, and economic activity impacts those systems, and experiments with resilient solutions to unsustainable human impacts.

-• Applying the knowledge and methods of natural sciences to understand and analyze environmental problems and solutions.
+• Provide students with an extensive knowledge of natural sciences and the scientific method to understand and analyze environmental problems and solutions.

-• Implementing social science findings and frameworks to develop local, national, and global sustainable solutions.
+• Highlight key environmental policies and frameworks to help students develop local, national, and global sustainable solutions.

-• Using the insights of environmental history, literature, and ethics to inform current decision making.
+• Enlighten students on the insights of environmental history, literature, and ethics to inform current Environmental decision making.

-• Developing interdisciplinary critical thinking, communication, and problem-solving skills to foster community and ecological resilience.
+• Develop student interdisciplinary critical thinking, communication, and problem-solving skills to foster community and ecological resilience.

 Environment and Sustainability Courses

 An interdisciplinary, historical analysis of the development of environmental problems, movements, and philosophies.
 Students apply historical lessons to critically examine sustainable solutions locally and globally.
-GT-SS2
+GT-HI1

 ENVS 197.
 Special Topics.
 (1-6 Credits)